 Double Hung Windows

-On limitation of the double hung is the sliding mechanism may not be able to handle the weight of double glazing in the sash.
+Double hung windows open vertically and usually both sashes of the window will slide, allowing ventilation from the top, bottom, or both.
+The sliding mechanism of a double hung window is usually a spring-loaded track, which may not be able to handle the weight of double glazing in the sash.
+Screens can be easily installed on the outside of the frame, and key-operated locks usually come standard with these frames.
+Double hung windows are a classically versatile option and will compliment modern and traditional style homes.
 A variation of the double hung is the single hung where one sash is fixed and the other slides.

 Butt Joined Window